Settings

 The possible values are the same as above, but you need to use

-the peripheral_battery_format
+the peripheral_battery_format option.

-The default value is Icon
+The default value is Icon.

-you can decide which peripheral battery indicators
+With the peripheral_indicators you can decide which peripheral battery indicators

 are shown in the status bar.